techfort/LokiJS/tutorials/Persistence Adapters.md

 An important distinction between an in-memory database like lokijs and traditional database systems is that all documents/records are kept in memory and are not loaded as needed.
 Persistence is therefore only for saving and restoring the state of this in-memory database.

+> If your database is small enough and you wish to experiment, you can call db.serialize() to return a full serialization of your database and load it into another database instance such as dbcopy.loadJSON(str).

 # Node.js QuickStart
 If you are using lokijs in a node environment, we will automatically detect and use the built-in LokiFsAdapter without your needing to provide an adapter.